Siege of Sinope

-The siege of Sinope in 1214 was a successful siege and capture of Sinope by the Sultanate of Rum under their Sultan, Kaykaus I (r.
+The siege of Sinope in 1214 was a successful siege and capture of the city by the Sultanate of Rum under their Sultan, Kaykaus I (r.
 1211–1220).
-Sinope was an important port city on the Black Sea coast of modern Turkey, at the time held by the Empire of Trebizond, one of the Byzantine Greek successor states formed after the Fourth Crusade.
+Sinope was an important port on the Black Sea coast of Anatolia, at the time held by the Empire of Trebizond, one of the Byzantine Greek successor states formed after the Fourth Crusade.
 The siege is described in some detail by the near-contemporary Seljuq chronicler Ibn Bibi.
 The Trapezuntine emperor Alexios I (r.
 1204–1222) led an army to break the siege, but he was defeated and captured, and the city surrendered on 1 November.

 Overview

-According to Ibn Bibi's account, Kaykaus I decided to embark on the conquest after receiving reports from the frontier that Alexios' troops had been violating Seljuq territory.
+According to Ibn Bibi's account, Kaykaus I embarked on the conquest after receiving reports from the frontier that Alexios' troops had been violating Seljuq territory.
 Upon this, he and his beys gathered those who had been to Sinope and drew up a plan for the conquest, deciding that a long siege would be required.
-However, a group of scouts (or according to another version of the story, nomads) captured Alexios when he was hunting with a company of 500 men.
-Upon receiving the captured emperor, Kaykaus I asked for the city's surrender in the name of the emperor, but received a negative response.
-According to Selçuk-nâme, 1000 troops led by a commander named Behram cut off the city from the sea, burning ships and killing a number of Greeks and Western Europeans in the process.
+However, a group of scouts (or, according to another version of the story, nomads) captured Alexios when he was hunting with a company of 500 men.
+Upon receiving the captured emperor, Kaykaus I asked for the city's surrender in the emperor's name but received a negative response.
+According to Selçuk-nâme, 1000 troops led by a commander named Behram cut off the city from the sea, burning ships and killing several Greeks and Western Europeans in the process.
 Upon this, the city surrendered.

-Although the primary sources consistently named the leader of the Trapezuntine forces as Alexios, beginning with Fallmerayer earlier scholars used to place the death of David Komnenos, Alexios' younger brother and co-founder of the Trapezuntine empire, during the siege of Sinope.
+Although the primary sources consistently named the leader of the Trapezuntine forces as Alexios, beginning with Fallmerayer, earlier scholars used to place the death of David Komnenos, Alexios' younger brother and co-founder of the Trapezuntine empire, during the siege of Sinope.
 For example, Alexander Vasiliev wrote in 1936, "the name of Alexius, the first emperor of Trebizond, was of course more familiar ... than the name of his brother David, the real ruler of Sinope at that time.
-But since the name of David never occurs in the sources after 1214, we may positively conclude that it was David who was slain at the first Turkish capture of Sinope."
+But since the name of David never occurs in the sources after 1214, we may positively conclude that David was slain at the first Turkish capture of Sinope."
 Modern research, however, has shown that he died in exile as a monk in Mount Athos in 1212/13.